Christian Walker Player Props: Diamondbacks vs. Guardians

 Christian Walker At The Plate

-- Among the qualifying hitters in baseball, his batting average ranks 71st, his on-base percentage ranks 89th, and he is 28th in the league in slugging.
+- Among the qualified batters in baseball, his batting average ranks 62nd, his on-base percentage ranks 81st, and he is 18th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.